PHARMACOVIGILANCE AND PATIENT SAFETY IN PAKISTAN: EVALUATING AI-DRIVEN ADVERSE DRUG REACTION MONITORINGIN HOSPITAL SETTINGS

 Abstract

-The rising incidence of adverse drug reactions (ADRs) poses a significant challenge to patient safety in hospital settings, particularly in low- and middle-income countries such as Pakistan.
-This study evaluated the effectiveness of AI-driven pharmacovigilance systems in monitoring and managing ADRs across selected tertiary care hospitals.
+The rising incidence of adverse drug reactions (ADRs) poses a significant challenge to patient safety in hospital settings, particularly in low- and middle- income countries such as Pakistan.
+This study evaluated the effectiveness of AI- driven pharmacovigilance systems in monitoring and managing ADRs across selected tertiary care hospitals.
 Using a mixed-methods approach, quantitative analysis measured ADR detection rates, response times, and severity reduction, while qualitative feedback assessed clinician perceptions and system usability.
-The findings revealed a substantial increase in ADR detection efficiency, a reduction in moderate and severe ADRs, and positive clinician acceptance of AI integration.
-These results underscore the potential of AI tools to enhance patient safety, streamline pharmacovigilance workflows, and support evidence-based clinical decision-making.
-The study provides practical recommendations for institutional adoption, training, and policy development, highlighting pathways for broader implementation in healthcare systems.
+The findings showed a significant increase in ADR detection efficiency, a reduction in severe and moderate ADRs and positive clinician approval of AI integration.
+These results emphasize the possible of AI tools to enhance patient safety, rationalize pharmacovigilance work flows, and evidence-based clinical decision-making support.
+The study offers applied recommendations for, training, institutional adoption and policy development, underlining pathways for comprehensive application in healthcare systems.

 Downloads